New? Visiting? We’re glad you’re here.

 What is the Sunday worship service like?

 Several minutes before the service begins, our organist will play music (the prelude); conversations quiet, as many people use that time to pray privately and prepare for worship.
 You might want to look over the service pages in the Book of Common Prayer, which is the red volume, or preview the day’s hymns.
 Readings from the Bible follow, taken from a mixture of sources—the ancient holy writings of the Hebrew scriptures, and writings from earliest years of the Christian church.
 There’s always a reading from a Gospel, one of the four books that recount Jesus’ ministry on earth.
 The sermon, a short talk inviting us deeper into scripture and how it’s relevant to our lives, here and now.
 We pray for the world and its needs; most Sundays, we say a Confession, examining consciences, and then being assured of God’s forgiveness and love.
-We greet each other in Christ’s name with “the peace,” sharing a handshake, a hug, or or a smile.
-An offering is received, and brought forward to be blessed, along with the bread and wine for Holy Communion.
+We greet each other in Christ’s name with “the peace,” sharing a handshake, a hug, or a smile.
+An offering is received and brought forward to be blessed, along with the bread and wine for Holy Communion.
 Led by the priest, we remember Christ’s gift of himself, for us and for the world.
-All are welcome to meet Christ in the blessed bread and wine.
+All baptized Christians are welcome to meet Christ in the blessed bread and wine.
 After prayers and a final hymn, we’re sent back out into the world, to “love and serve the Lord.”
 Come over to Sherrill Hall and have a cup of coffee, to get you started.

 What about music?

 The Sunday 9:30 am service offers hymns, music led by an organist, and supported by a choir.
 Hymns are usually found in the blue Hymnal 1982 and Lift Every Voice and Sing.
 You’ll also find certain sung parts of the service in the Hymnal’s S- section, at the front of the blue book.
 From time to time, we use other books of music, and those will be announced.
 Hymn numbers are printed in the information sheet, and posted on the board at the front of the church.
-Like to sing?
-Arrive at 9 am to rehearse an anthem with the parish choir.

 Am I welcome at Holy Communion?